Assistant General Counsel (Chief, Financial Disclosure)

 AO positions are classified and paid under a broad-banded system with the exception of positions in the AO Executive Service.
 Salary is commensurate with experience.
 Most AO employees are eligible for full Federal and Judiciary benefits.

 The AO is committed to attracting the best and brightest applicants in our support of the Third Branch of government.
 We take pride in serving the Judicial Branch and supporting its mission to provide equal justice under law.
+This job opportunity announcement is open until filled.
+Applications will be reviewed every two weeks beginning April 21, 2017.

 - Occasional Travel